kiranbeethoju/NLP_NEWS_CLASSIFIER/README.md

 > > - Saving model and serving.
 > > - Flask setup and API building.
 > > - Live news articles extraction from API
-> > - Feeding news artiles to API and labelling articles, storing them to a local Sqlite3 db file.
+> > - Feeding news articles to the API and labelling the articles, storing them to a local Sqlite3 db file.